 If you were to audit your AdWords account and see how much of that traffic was “quality traffic” and by quality traffic I mean visitors staying on your site and completing your intended website goals, is this a high number?
 Often it isn’t.
 The usual situation is that within those metaphorical nets are tons of old boots (irrelevant keywords), random old ship parts (clicks from countries you do not serve) and much more…

 On the reverse, if we look at a spear fisherperson, they have a lean boat with just themselves or a few key people with spears!
 Although they may not be inundated with fish (web traffic) they know that when they get them it’s what they want and need!
 How often do you think those fisherpersons pick up old boots and old ship parts?
 Pretty rarely I would say!
 So, by looking to run the account like this you can be sure to reduce wasted spend on the visitors that found you by mistake and clicked straight away.

-The stats below are taken from Jan 2017 compared to Jan 2018 showing the progress and huge savings we have made for the company.
-You will also see that although we have got more targeted with the traffic we had more clicks for less money and more conversions took place.
+The stats below are taken from Jan 2017 compared to Jan 2018 showing the progress and huge savings I have made for the company.
+You will also see that although I have got more targeted with the traffic I had more clicks for less money and more conversions took place.

 And there you have it some compelling reasons to think about how you target your paid traffic and if your picking up too many old boots!